mvcds/my-library/books/never-split-the-difference/2 - Be a mirror/8 - Your voice is a switch flipper.md

 ---

-Your voice is the most powerful tool in a verbal communication.
+Your voice is the most powerful tool in a verbal [[communication]].

 ---